 The federal government should provide technical assistance to local communities for land use planning for airport development.
-A program supporting federal advance acquisition of property schedules to be incorporated into airport development under comprehensive airport plans must be initiated.
-This program must support acquisition of property outside airport property boundaries to minimize aircraft noise impact in existence as of the date of implementation.
+A program supporting federal advance acquisition of property schedules to be incorporated into airport development under airport plans must comprehensive be program must support initiated.
+This acquisition of property outside airport property boundaries to minimize aircraft noise impact in existence as of the date of implementation.
 (See also CED Section 3.07, Land Use)